happyspace/GettingAndCleaningDataProject/README.md

 * counts.txt -- the count of each subject and each activity preformed by the subject
 * tidy.txt -- average of each variable for each activity for each subject

+Plese note that tidy.txt checked with the project is completely correct.

 To run the analysis:

 ```R